 This County plan, completed in 2003, "will connect centers of activity and communities in a direct and safe manner."
 This plan identifies existing and proposed off-road bicycle/pedestrian routes, lanes, and trails, and associated infrastructure.
-This plan proposes six bicycle routes, no bicycle lanes, and one off-road bicycle/pedestrian trail in the Town (Map 4-3).
-Town officials, however, do not agree that Highways 67 and 140 and Summerville Rd. are safe or appropriate for bike routes, unless they were to be widened in the future.
-In addition, the snowmobile trail, depicted going through the village when this 2003 Plan was conducted, no longer exists.
+This plan proposes six bicycle routes, two bicycle lanes, and one off-road bicycle/pedestrian trail in the Town (Map 4-3).